Are energy prices putting your business under pressure?

 Ofgem to offer protection to micro businesses

-Ofgem has released the following statement in response to Greg Clark’s letter: “We will consult on further measures to help such businesses including potentially extending domestic protections – such as cooling off periods and reducing a supplier’s ability to object to a customer switching – to the smallest micro business customers.”
+Ofgem released the following statement in response to Greg Clark’s letter: “We will consult on further measures to help such businesses including potentially extending domestic protections – such as cooling off periods and reducing a supplier’s ability to object to a customer switching – to the smallest micro business customers.”

 Unfortunately, it doesn’t look like the new measure will include protection against microbusinesses having their energy supply cut off, similar to the protection afforded to the more vulnerable domestic customers.